Salary Breakup Structure: Calculation, Component, Format and More

 By carefully planning your salary structure, you can ensure that you are not overpaying on taxes and are maximizing your savings.

-Let’s look at some examples of salary structures to see how they differ based on roles and levels:
+Let’s look at some examples of salary structures to see how they differ based on roles and levels.
+Here’s how to figure out an employee’s net salary.

 Example 1: Entry-Level Employee